useronetestgitcollab/TestCollabRepo/README.md

 This commit will be pushed to remote.
 The other user, who has a commit that's not pushed to remote, will run git pull --rebase.
 We should see a rebase happening afterwards.

+### Exercise 10

+Testing git pull.
+The exercise goes as follows:
+1) This account makes a commit on main, without pushing it to remote.
+2) This account makes a commit on a new branch, pushing it to remote.
+3) Being checked out on main, we run git pull origin branch.